Burton Cummings Theatre: History

 The first performance in the theatre was performed before the grand opening, by Pollard's Lilliputian Opera Company on 17 December 1906, before the building had even reached completion.
 The building was used for live theatrical performances until 1933.
 It was also used during this period for political rallies, including the labour and women's suffrage movements such as debates and a mock parliament that Nellie McClung took part in.
 The theatre was host to a 1918 political meeting of the Winnipeg Trades and Labour Council and the Socialist Party of Canada that led to the Winnipeg General Strike.

 In 1933, the theatre closed on account of the Great Depression, and in 1936 it was seized by the City of Winnipeg due to unpaid taxes.
 In 1944, the theatre was purchased by theatre owner Henry Morton.
 Odeon Cinemas' Canadian subsidiary converted the theatre to a cinema in 1945.
 During the conversion to a cinema, many of the original surfaces were masked, and a false ceiling was put in to close off the upper balcony.
 The first film to play at the converted theatre was Blood on the Sun on 3 November 1945.

 In 1990, the theatre was purchased by the not-for-profit Walker Theatre Performing Arts Group.
 The building's original architectural features were restored, and it reopened as a venue for live performances in March 1991.
 In 2002, it was renamed after local musician Burton Cummings.

 The theatre was designated a National Historic Site of Canada in 1991.
 It was also designated a Provincial Heritage Site that same year.

 Signage on the front of the building was updated in 2017 by SRS Signs & Service, following a concept by Josh Dudych, the director of creative and marketing services at True North Sports and Entertainment.

+Since 2023, Winnipeg Pro Wrestling has held an annual event at the Burton Cummings Theatre harkening back to wrestling shows held at the venue in the 1910s.
+The event has attracted performers such as Mercedes Moné, Karl Anderson, Luke Gallows, and more.